 The F1 2021 season has not failed to disappoint so far, and the French qualifying session keeps that trend alive!

-It's the French Grand Prix up next - notorious for the many overtaking opportunities.
+The French Grand Prix race day is up next - notorious for the many overtaking opportunities.

 Check out all the latest below, including details on how you can watch the next race of the season, with dates, times, TV details and streaming services in the UK and US.